GH3927/Facial-emotion/README.md

 mobilenet-v2 was selected as a model for emotion classification.
 It is also a model with small memory and pretrained-weight learned with ImageNet in Pytorch is provided, so I thought it would be possible to satisfy both performance and memory.
-As you can see from the picture below, the memory of mobilenet-v2 is only __37MB__.
+As you can see from the figure below, the memory of mobilenet-v2 is only __37MB__.

 ![mobilenet_memory](https://user-images.githubusercontent.com/45653968/100175715-45173e00-2f12-11eb-9ffa-8c5e8533e267.JPG)